From scattered HOA facts to a clear reserve next step.

 Adjust the levers and compare scenarios.

-The public five-year model is a planning aid, not a persistent account area.
+The public five-year model runs in your browser — no login, no account needed.
 It lets you test the levers a board can actually discuss: dues escalation, vendor savings, capital work sequencing, special assessment timing, and operating cost inflation.

 On community pages, the model uses any known profile facts and labels the fallback assumptions.
 That keeps the distinction clear between verified facts, state-law context, and example numbers.